writepython/djangosaml2/README.rst

 ---------------

-In the SAML 2.0 authentication process the Identity Provider (IdP) will send a security assertion to the Service Provider (SP) upon a succesful authentication.
+In the SAML 2.0 authentication process the Identity Provider (IdP) will send a security assertion to the Service Provider (SP) upon a successful authentication.
 This assertion contains attributes about the user that was authenticated.
 It depends on the IdP configuration what exact attributes are sent to each SP it can talk to.